 The Mackay region has historically been built on the back of agriculture industry including fruit, vegetables, nuts and grazing.
 More recently, the Mackay region has been dominated by a thriving resources industry that includes a significant mining equipment, technology and services industry cluster.

-The development and investment opportunities the Mackay SDA present for biofutures industries will further diversify the Mackay region’s economy.
+The development and investment opportunities the Mackay SDA present for new and emerging industries, including biofutures, will further diversify the Mackay region’s economy.

 Industry attraction and project facilitation.